 At 8:15 the group was huddled around in the parking lot of our meeting spot...only 2 out of 10 of us (me and fellow rider, Robert, from Alaska) were in cycling gear.
 Robert and I decided that we were still up for a ride so we headed out in the rain, both hopeful that it would end soon...65km later, 800m of climbing and it was still raining.
 I was soaked through, freezing cold and had been unable to even hold a water bottle to my mouth to take in any fluid or nutrition.
 Happy I had survived two scary descents already, I called it a day and went back to the hotel for a nice, long, hot shower.
 Maybe that's not what the tough Pro triathletes do, but you can't go from me now (65% tough?) to 100% tough in a day...the fact that I rode at all maybe inched up my toughness to 70% :) So, all in all, definitely not the day I was hoping for...but that gives you a sense of how spoiled I have become.
 Had this been my first ride of the camp, I would have called it a success :)

-Tomorrow is supposed to be another rainy one, so Adam and I have come up with a backup plan that may still let me get in my big riding day on Saturday or Sunday before I have to head back home.
+Tomorrow is supposed to be another rainy one, so my coach and I have come up with a backup plan that may still let me get in my big riding day on Saturday or Sunday before I have to head back home.
 Thanks for reading and I hope to have a more exciting entry tomorrow!